-This article explores the escalating global issue of misinformation and disinformation in today’s digital age.
+This article explores the escalating global issue of misinformation vs disinformation in today’s digital age.

 It examines the role of social media in spreading false information, the impact on democratic processes, and the necessary countermeasures.

 The need for improved digital literacy, policy intervention, and technological solutions will also be discussed.